This article was originally published in French, on the 29th December 2018.

 This issue must be considered from an international perspective, from an international geopolitical prism.
-The truth is that what happened in Brazil also happened throughout Latin America.
-The military coups are not violent coups anymore, in a brutal lute against communism.
+The truth is : what happened in Brazil also happened throughout Latin America.
+The military coups are not violent coups anymore, in a brutal struggle against communism.
 Today, they are made by parliamentarians and institutional circles.
 They are what one might call judicial-parliamentary coup d’etat.

 The United States did so in the decade of the 2000s in the Middle East.
 It was also during this period that South America flourished.
 There have been several progressive governments.
 Brazil, at that time, became a country that started to use a multilateral policy with Third World countries in Africa or Asia and with neighbouring countries in South America.